goldstrike77/ansible-role-linux-wazuh/README.md

 ## Overview
 This Ansible role installs Wazuh manager on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.

-On only one data node cluster environment, wazuh & .wazuh-version indices health status will changed from GREEN to YELLOW because have 1 replicas after the first start, Unfortunately, I really don't know why.
+On only one data node cluster environment, .wazuh & .wazuh-version indices health status will changed from GREEN to YELLOW because have 1 replicas after the first start, Unfortunately, I really don't know why.

 Steps to fix this problem: